 - Industry – Have you heard of Porter’s Five Forces Analysis?
 Well, you should definitely do it at this stage.
-Also, you need to see the trends – is the industry growing or shrinking?
+Also, you need to see the trends – if the industry is growing or shrinking?
 If there is a market, obviously there should be competition (there are exceptions, but not worth considering).
 You need to know everything there is for your competition.
 Who are they?
 How big are they?
 What services/products do they offer?
 What ideas can you steal from them?
 How would you differentiate between them (in other words, why would clients buy from you instead of them)?
 These are tough questions that you’d better answer now.

 - PEST – You have a market, and you know your competition.
 But have you reviewed the bigger picture?
 What PEST (Political, Economic, Social, and Technological) factor might influence your business?
 Perhaps there are governmental regulations or import fees, or skills that you need but are not available on the market?
 PEST analysis is a famous model that address these issues.

-The end result of the research should be an identified opportunity/gap on the market that your product/service can satisfy.
+The end result of the research should be an identified opportunity/gap in the market that your product/service can satisfy.
 After the research, you should have some degree of confidence in your business.
 You will never be 100% sure, and there is always going to be uncertainty – all you can do is only reduce the risk of failure.

 4. Business Development